 - Recommend changes to policies or procedures in order to improve operations, such as reassessing supplies or recordkeeping

-- Monitor the facility to make sure that it remains safe, secure, and well maintained
+- Monitor facilities to make sure that they remain safe, secure, and well maintained

 - Oversee the maintenance and repair of machinery, equipment, and electrical and mechanical systems

 - Make sure that facilities meet environmental, health, and security standards and comply with regulations

 Administrative services managers plan, coordinate, and direct a broad range of activities that allow organizations to run efficiently.
 An organization may have several managers who oversee services for multiple departments, such as mail, printing and copying, recordkeeping, security, building maintenance, and recycling.